tschoof/notatort/_posts/2014-06-30-the-terminator.md

 There is so much more to *The Terminator* than "I'll be back".
 What better opportunity to check it out than its upcoming 30-year-annniversary?

-There's the special effects, the SciFi and horror element, all of it in the 80s context (phone books!), all topped with the struggle of man vs. machine.
+There's the special effects, the SciFi and horror element, all of it in the 80s context (phone books!), all topped with the struggle of man vs. its own creation.

 [Wikipedia](http://en.wikipedia.org/wiki/The_Terminator) - [IMDb](http://www.imdb.com/title/tt0088247/?ref_=fn_al_tt_1) - [themoviedb](http://www.themoviedb.org/movie/218-the-terminator)